-The result will be that the flattening will be more balanced and the star slices at the edge of the field will be more symmetrical towards the center.
+The result will be that the forms will be more balanced and the star disks at the edge of the field will be more symmetrical towards the center.

-However, the secondary movement will cause the alignment of the primary to be off, and coma will return to the center of the image.
+However, the secondary movement will cause the alignment of the primary to be off, and a little coma will return to the center of the image.